How to Use AI to Clean and Normalize Messy Data

 • Show examples in the prompt.
 A handful of input/output pairs (one-shot or few-shot) dramatically improves consistency on edge cases.

 • Run on a sample first.
-Process 100 rows manually before turning loose on the full dataset - it's cheap insurance against a bad prompt burning your token budget.
+Process 100 rows manually before turning loose on the full dataset - it's cheap insurance against a bad prompt burning through your AI credits.

 • Keep the original.
 Don't overwrite source fields.
 Store cleaned values in parallel columns (email_clean, phone_clean) so you can roll back.